How to Finance a Car Smartly (Loans, Leasing, Cash Strategy)

 The Numbers Behind a Lease

-A car priced at $35,000 with a 55% residual value after three years means you’re financing $15,750 in depreciation plus money factor (the lease equivalent of an interest rate).
-A $35,000 car purchased with a loan at 5% APR over 36 months would have a noticeably higher monthly payment — but you’d own an asset worth roughly $19,250 at the end.
+Take a $35,000 car with a 55% residual value after three years.
+That means the car is projected to be worth $19,250 at lease end, so you’re financing $15,750 in depreciation plus interest — expressed in leases as a “money factor,” which is the lease equivalent of an APR (multiply it by 2,400 to convert it to an approximate annual rate).
+The same $35,000 car bought with a loan at 5% APR over 36 months carries a noticeably higher monthly payment — but at the end, you own an asset worth roughly $19,250.

-The lease’s appeal is real.
-The hidden cost is also real.
-Mileage overages, wear-and-tear charges, and lease-end fees can add thousands to what felt like a low-cost contract.
+The lease’s lower payment is real.
+So is its cost structure.
+Mileage overages, wear-and-tear charges, and lease-end fees can add thousands to what looked like a low-cost agreement.
 Most leases cap mileage at 10,000–15,000 miles per year.
-If you drive more, you pay — typically 15–30 cents per extra mile.
+Going over typically costs 15–30 cents per extra mile — and those cents add up fast.

 When Leasing Makes Financial Sense

-The misconception to clear up: Many people assume leasing is always ‘throwing money away.’
-That’s not entirely accurate.
-If you’d buy a new car every three years anyway, a well-structured lease can cost less than the depreciation hit on a purchased vehicle over the same period.
-The comparison depends on the specific car’s residual value and your actual usage.
+The common claim that leasing is “throwing money away” doesn’t hold up under scrutiny.
+If you’d buy a new car every three years anyway, a well-structured lease can cost less in total than the depreciation hit on a purchased vehicle over the same period.
+The comparison depends on the specific car’s residual value and how closely your usage matches the lease terms.

 Loan vs. Lease vs. Cash: The Real Cost Comparison